scrapy/scrapy/docs/topics/spiders.rst

     It supports nested sitemaps and discovering sitemap urls from `robots.txt`_.

+    SitemapSpider will return respective subclasses of `Request` depending on the source of the request.
+    - `RobotsRequest` for sitemap requests from robots.txt
+    - `SitemapIndexRequest` for requests from a sitemap index
+    - `UrlSetRequest` for requests from a sitemap urlset

+    This differentiation allows to filter depending on Request type, and for example to only capture sitemap links without necessarily following them.

     .. attribute:: sitemap_urls

         A list of urls pointing to the sitemaps whose urls you want to crawl.